glacode/Suggestio/README.md

 - **Windows:** `%APPDATA%\Code\User\globalStorage\glacode.suggestio\`

 You usually don’t need to remember this path — just use **Suggestio: Edit Global Config** from the command palette.

 ---

+## 🔑 API Keys & Secret Management

+- By default, Suggestio works without API keys (using built-in providers).
+- If a provider requires an API key:
+  - Suggestio first tries to load it from environment variables.
+  - If it’s not found, Suggestio will securely **prompt you once** for the key and save it in VS Code’s [Secret Storage](https://code.visualstudio.com/api/references/vscode-api#SecretStorage).
+- Never hardcode API keys into workspace configs if you share the repo.

+---